-- (a) Upon receipt of notice or of knowledge that an employee has been injured, the employer has an obligation under the AWCA to provide that employee with reasonable and necessary medical treatment for the injury, and to pay temporary total disability compensation if the employee is unable to perform the employee's job, or any alternative work offered by the employer, for more than three (3) calendar days.
-No order from the Commission directing the employer to provide these benefits is required. - (b) The first installment of temporary total disability compensation is due on the fifteenth day after the employer has notice of the injury.
-By that date, all temporary total disability compensation then accrued shall be paid to the employee, and weekly installment payments shall be made thereafter, unless the employer controverts the employee's right to compensation or requests an extension to determine compensability.
-If an employer is unable to obtain sufficient medical information as to the alleged injury or death within fifteen (15) days following receipt of notice, although the employer has acted in good faith and with all due diligence, the employer may apply in writing for an extension of time for making payment of the first installment or controverting the claim as prescribed in 85A O.S. § 86 and 810:10-1-4(b).
+(a) Upon receipt of notice or of knowledge that an employee has been injured, the employer has an obligation under the AWCA to provide that employee with reasonable and necessary medical treatment for the injury, and to pay temporary total disability compensation if the employee is

+(b) If an employer is unable to obtain sufficient medical information as to the alleged injury or death within fifteen (15) days following receipt of notice, although the employer has acted in good faith and with all due diligence, the employer may apply in writing for an extension of time for making payment of the first installment or controverting the claim as prescribed in 85A O.S. § 86 and 810:10-1-4(b).
 The employee may request a hearing before an Administrative Law Judge of the Commission no sooner than ten (10) days after filing a claim for compensation with the Commission as provided in 810:10-5-2.